Zabriskie Point (film): Filming

 Shooting began in July 1968 in Los Angeles, much of it on location in the wider southern downtown area.
 Exteriors of the art deco Richfield Tower were shown in a few scenes shot shortly before its demolition in November of that year.
 Various college campus scenes, excluding the scene of the student meeting, were filmed on location at Contra Costa Community College in San Pablo, California.
 The production then moved to location shooting at Carefree, Arizona, near Phoenix and from there to Death Valley.
 The production rented a mansion in Carefree and built a replica of it on the lot of Southwestern Studio in Carefree for the special effect of blowing it up.
 Location shooting also took place in the Mojave Desert.

-Early film industry publicity reports said Antonioni would gather 10,000 extras in the desert to film the lovemaking scene, but this did not happen.
+Early film industry publicity reports said Antonioni would gather 10,000 extras in the desert to film the sex scene, but this did not happen.
 The scene was filmed with dust-covered and highly choreographed actors from The Open Theatre.
 The United States Department of Justice investigated whether this violated the Mann Act, which forbade the taking of women across state lines for sexual purposes; however, no sex was filmed and no state lines were crossed, given that Death Valley is in California.
 State officials in Sacramento were also ready to charge Antonioni with "immoral conduct, prostitution or debauchery" if he staged an actual orgy.
 FBI officials investigated the film because of Antonioni's political views, and officials in Oakland, California, accused the director of staging a real riot for a scene early in the film.

 During filming, Antonioni was quoted as criticizing the U.S. film industry for financially wasteful production practices, which he found "almost immoral" compared to the more thrifty approach of Italian studios.